brazil-data-cube/cube-builder/USING.rst

     The ``Clear Data`` pixels are considered to identify the ``Best Pixel`` (Stack) and it is count on the ``Clear Observation Band`` (``ClearOb``).

 In order to trigger a data cube, we are going to use a collection `LC8_SR-1` made with Surface Reflectance using LaSRC 2.0 with cloud masking Fmask 4.2.
-You are use the official `Brazil Data Cube STAC <https://brazildatacube.dpi.inpe.br/stac/>`_.
-You will need to have an account in
+In this example, we are going to use the official `Brazil Data Cube STAC <https://brazildatacube.dpi.inpe.br/stac/>`_.
+To do so, you will need to have an account in
 Brazil Data Cube environment.
 If you don't have any account, please, refer to `Brazil Data Cube Explorer <https://brazil-data-cube.github.io/applications/dc_explorer/token-module.html>`_.

 To trigger a data cube, use the following command::

+    SQLALCHEMY_DATABASE_URI="postgresql://postgres:postgres@localhost/bdc" \
     cube-builder build LC8_30_1M_LCF \
         --stac-url https://brazildatacube.dpi.inpe.br/stac/ \
         --collections=LC8_SR-1 \